-Medication and therapy are important healing tools when dealing with depression in marriage, but they are only two parts of the healing process.
-When your marriage is suffering because of depression, the person suffering from depression must take better care of themselves.
+Medication and therapy are essential healing tools when dealing with depression in marriage, but they are only two parts of the healing process.
+When your marriage suffers from depression, the person suffering from depression must take better care of themselves.

 You can also seek alternative medicine like massage therapy and chiropractic care if you have the resources.
-Relaxing your body and mind and promoting healing from within can significantly help you if you are suffering from depression.
-You could even consider a romantic couples massage to get your marriage back on the right track!
+Relaxing your body and mind and promoting healing from within can significantly help y you if you suffer from depression.
+You could even consider a romantic couples massage to get your marriage back on track!

 Give it Time

-It’s important to seek help if you or someone you know is struggling with depression.
+It’s essential to seek help if you or someone you know is struggling with depression.